 The Tigress from "Queen of the Black Coast" and the Marvel Comics set during that period of Conan's life.

 Cool Sword: In the original stories by Howard, Conan didn't really have a signature sword (or indeed, any other signature weapon) unlike some other fictional characters, and weapons tended to be nondescript.
+(Conan had a bad habit of losing stuff, up to and including kingdoms.)
 More apparent in derivative works like the swords from the 1982 film (especially the Jody Samson-designed Atlantean and Father swords) and the "starmetal" sword from the cartoon.

 Cunning Linguist: Conan can speak several languages.
 In addition to Cimmerian, he also knows how to speak Aquilonian, Stygian, Zamoran, Kushite, Kothic, Nemedian, Vendhyan, Hyrkanian, and several more.

 This started in Howard's own lifetime: Margaret Brundage, the resident illustrator of Weird Tales, was particularly fond of depicting barely-clad women (hey, whoisn't?), especially being menaced by monsters or engaging in a little sadomasochism. note She often used her own daughters as models.
-Howard sought to exploit that predilection by inserting some cheesecake into the stories, in order to get the extra money the cover story includes.
+Since Howard knew he could get paid extra for writing the cover story, he sought to exploit that predilection by inserting some cheesecake into the stories.

 Note that many of the books' original covers did indeed have somewhat faithful renditions of Conan fighting enemies, to be replaced with the damsel in distress scene in reprints.
 The chance of a Damsel cover being the original cover is inversely proportional to how much skin she is showing.
 A prime example is the cover of Conan the Buccaneer, which originally had Conan, in mail pants and a horned helmet, losing his axe in a battle against overwhelming numbers, to be replaced with Conan striking a pose while a woman in a golden thong bikini looks scared, astride a giant snake.
 Possibly the latter is inspired by a Dungeons & Dragons supplement based on the book which has a halfway cover, where Conan is actually fighting the snake while a woman in a long blue dress lifts up her skirt to expose one leg.
 Best not to speculate if they're before and after scenes.